craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 - You have 60 feet of darkvision.

 ##### Tough
-- When you gain a level, your Max HP increases by 2.
+- When you gain a level, your Max HP increases by an additional 2.

 ##### Lycanthropy
 - You are a Lycanthrope.
 Under the light of the full moon, or in reaction to surging emotions, (and otherwise to your DM's discretion) you will be compelled to Transform.